awsdocs/amazon-s3-userguide/doc_source/S3OnOutpostsRestrictionsLimitations.md

 Amazon S3 on Outposts offers eventual consistency for overwrite PUT and DELETE requests in all Regions\.

 Updates to a single key are atomic\.
-For example, if you make a PUT request to an existing key, a subsequent read might return the old data or the updated data, but it doesnt return corrupted or partial data\.
+For example, if you make a PUT request to an existing key, a subsequent read might return the old data or the updated data, but it doesn't return corrupted or partial data\.
 With the eventual consistency model, you might observe the following behaviors:
 + A process writes a new object to S3 on Outposts and immediately lists keys within its bucket\.
 Until the change is fully propagated, the object might not appear in the list\.
 + A process replaces an existing object and immediately tries to read it\.
 Until the change is fully propagated, S3 on Outposts might return the previous data\.
 + A process deletes an existing object and immediately tries to read it\.
 Until the deletion is fully propagated, S3 on Outposts might return the deleted data\.